 So, design-wise, they’re both relatively small cameras with two different shapes.
 Both devices will get the job done but, out of the box, the Blink XT seems much less apparent at a glance.

-Difference #8: Temperature sensor – Although not necessarily a security feature, it’s always nice when a surveillance system adds other perks and conveniences to your home.
+Difference #7: Temperature Sensor – Although not necessarily a security feature, it’s always nice when a surveillance system adds other perks and conveniences to your home.
 In true comprehensive “home monitoring” fashion, the Blink XT features a temperature sensor with alerts you can set based on different temperature thresholds.

 Instantly find out when your home is too warm or too cold and take action to fix the situation immediately rather than being surprised after the trip back from vacation.
 The Arlo Pro lacks temperature sensors, so the Blink XT wins this difference.

-Difference #9: Push-to-talk feature – Like any good security system, both the Arlo Pro and the Blink XT record sound.
+Difference #8: Two-Way Audio – Like any good security system, both the Arlo Pro and the Blink XT record sound.
 What sets the Arlo Pro apart, however, is its push-to-talk functionality.
-Whether to scare off would-be robbers or let the pizza man know you’re on your way to the door, there’s no denying it’s a great combination of security and convenience.
+The Arlo Pro has both mic and speaker, so whether to scare off would-be robbers or let the pizza man know you’re on your way to the door, there’s no denying it’s a great combination of security and convenience.

 Both hubs offer support for multiple cameras: 15 cameras per base station for the Arlo, 10 devices per Sync for the Blink.
 At first glance, it may seem like the Arlo Pro has the advantage with support for up to 15 cameras, but this support depends on your subscription.
 There are varying tiers you can pay for that range from 5 (free) to 15 cameras.
 So while 15 is greater than the Blink XT’s 10 devices, you’ll be paying a premium for that convenience.